Ananaskelly/traffic_sign_recogniton/README.md

 ## traffic_sign_recogniton

-Just for have fun with multi-scale cnn trained GTRSB dataset.
+Just for have fun with multi-scale cnn trained on GTRSB dataset.